TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/apollo-storage-common-deletion-recovery-csar-account-recovery.md

 :::Section Recommended solutions:::

 ### Initiate Account Recovery
-Click on the button below to initiate storage account recovery.
+Select the following button to initiate storage account recovery.
 Make sure the right subscription is selected as the diagnostic runs in context of the current subscription only.

-<span style="color:red">Note</span> : If you intend to recover specific containers, blobs, files etc please go back to "Basics" tab and select "Recover deleted storage data" as the problem subtype instead.
+<span style="color:red">**Note**</span> : If you intend to recover specific containers, blobs, files etc please go back to "Basics" tab and select "Recover deleted storage data" as the problem subtype instead.

 <Insight>
 <symptomId>Storage_Account_Recovery_Portal_Insight</symptomId>